Jwely/solar/README.md

 **There are several other libraries that do the same things and more** One of them, [pysolar](https://pysolar.readthedocs.io/en/latest/), does a good job comparing itself to other modules.
-This module is most like pysolar, and that module offers more long term support.
+This module is most like pysolar, and that module offers more long term support and more rigorous testing.

 ## What it can do.